sonukumaryadav6104-design/Smart_cart_clustring/README.md

 ## 📌 Overview

 Smart Cart is an **unsupervised learning** project that groups customers based on their shopping patterns.
-It helps businesses understand user behavior and design targeted marketing strategies.
+It helps businesses understand user behavior and design targeted marketing strategies for the owner.

 ---